 Monarchs symbolise Great Britain's evolution through times of advancement and struggle.
 Succession, abdication, war and prosperity all frozen in time in the stamps that marked those moments.

 Queen Victoria is regarded as one of Britain's greatest monarchs playing an important part in making Britain a true constitutional monarchy and also being the monarch who started stamp collecting.
-Indeed her face was on the Penny Black, Two Penny Blue and the Penny Red, probably the three most important stamps in the history of the hobby.
+Her face appears on the Penny Black, Two Penny Blue and the Penny Red, probably the three most important stamps in the history of the hobby.

 The Eldest son of Queen Victoria, King Edward VII's short rule was not without intrigue, he was active in the naval and military reforms and became caught up in a constitutional crisis between the Conservative House of Lords and Liberal Parliament.
 24 major-type definitive stamps were issued during his reign.